uday1730/Ecommerce_website/README.md

   * **User Authentication**: Implement a secure user login and registration system to personalize the shopping experience.
   * **Payment Gateway Integration**: Add a payments page to process transactions securely.
   * **User Order History**: Create a dedicated page for users to view their complete order history.
-  * **Advanced Features**: Introduce features like a product search bar, filtering options, and user reviews to enhance functionality.
+  * **Advanced Features**: Introduce features like a filtering options, and user reviews to enhance functionality.

 Heres the link: https://uday1730.github.io/Ecommerce_website/